Family gift exchange ideas to express your creativity

 • Create art for the person whose name you draw.
 Make something super personal for just one person.

 • Everyone makes the same thing.
 Decide on a medium for everyone’s artwork: a drawing, something knitted or crocheted, a plant holder or pencil cup.
-A few easy ideas include macramé keychains, block printing and clay bowls.
+A few easy ideas include macramé keychains, block printing and punch needle embroidery.

 Christmas Care Packages